Blendify/blender-manual/trunk/blender_docs/manual/physics/soft_body/forces/exterior.rst

 *Hooks* and *Armatures*.
 The vertex tries to reach it's target position with a certain, adjustable intensity.

+.. _fig-softbody-force-exterior-shock:

 .. figure:: /images/Shockabs.gif
    :width: 300px

-   Image 2b: Shock absorber description.
+   Shock absorber description.

-Imagine the vertex is connected with it's target through a spring Fig. Image 2b.
+Imagine the vertex is connected with it's target through a spring Fig. :ref:`fig-softbody-force-exterior-shock`.

 Default
    This parameter defines how strong the influence of this spring is.
 A strength of 1 means,